tomas-fryza/esp-micropython/lab2-gpio/README.md

        # Optional cleanup code
    ```

-4. Integrate the keypad code with LEDs to control individual LEDs based on keypad button presses.
+4. Modify the keypad code to control separate LEDs, with each key mapped to an individual LED action.

-5. Create a simple, interactive door lock system using a 4x4 keypad, a button, and LEDs.
+5. Create a simple, interactive door lock system using a 4x4 keypad, a push button, and two LEDs.
 The goal is to simulate a password-protected door:

-   * User enters a 4-digit code
+   * The user enters a 4-digit code using the keypad.
-   * If an incorrect digit is entered, an "Access Denied" LED blinks.
+   * If any digit is incorrect, the "Access Denied" LED blinks.
-   * If the correct password is entered, an "Access Granted" LED lights up, simulating the door unlocking.
+   * If the correct password is entered, the "Access Granted" LED lights up, simulating the door unlocking.
    * A physical button acts as the door handle.
 When the door is unlocked, pressing the button simulates opening the door.

 <a name="references"></a>